genidma/teatime-accessibility/README.md

 # TeaTime Accessibility

 GUI based timer application (app) for the Ubuntu (Desktop) environment.
 With presets for time, reminders (including audible bell), basic statistics, visual effects (including gifs).

-New features are added regularly.
+_New features are added regularly_.
+Please see the [feedback](https://github.com/genidma/teatime-accessibility?tab=readme-ov-file#feedback) section towards the end of this Readme.

 ## Release Notes